erlandranvinge/webgl-quake/readme.md

 [Quake WebGL demo](http://erlandranvinge.github.io/webgl-quake/)

 ### Getting started with the code:
+1. Make sure you have node/npm readily available.
-1. Clone the repository.
+2. Clone the repository.
-2. Place the PAK data files (e.g. PAK0.pak or similar depending on quake version)  in the data folder.
+3. Place the PAK data files (e.g. PAK0.pak or similar depending on quake version)  in the data folder.
-3. Start the game using node/gulp with the commands listed below:
+4. Start the game using node/gulp with the commands listed below:

 ```
 npm install